omeka/omeka-s-enduser/docs/modules/mapping.md

 - **Items not appearing on your maps**: Ensure all items are added to your site under the Resources tab.
 Ensure the items have valid mapping data in their individual Mapping tabs.
 Test the Map Browse page, found at `yoursite/mapping/index/browse`.
 Test a simple Map by Attachments page block with a few items you know are geolocated correctly.
 - **Maps not appearing on item pages or item set pages**: Add the Mapping resource page block to a region provided by your theme, by going to [Site > Theme > Configure resource pages](../sites/site_theme.md#configure-resource-pages).
 - **Trouble saving overlays**: There is a "Save overlay" button that must be clicked when an overlay is being entered or edited.
 Be sure to save each edit and then save the page.
+- **Wrong basemaps appearing**: Basemaps are inherited properties: From global settings that take effect on administrative-side maps, to user-specific settings, to individual admin-side maps; and from site-wide settings down to individual maps.
+The basemaps for Map Browse pages are set in the Navigation screen for each site; basemaps for page blocks are set when editing site pages.